raspberrypi/documentation/glossary/README.md

 - **ISP** - Internet service provider.
 - **LAN** - Local Area Network, an Ethernet- or wireless-based communication network in a localised area, for example a house or office.
 - **LED** - Light-Emitting Diode, a semiconductor device that produces light using electricity.
-- **Linux** - The main operating system used on the Raspberry Pi; the particular customised distribution for the Raspberry Pi range is called Raspbian; third parties have also produced their own distributions.
+- **Linux** - The main operating system used on the Raspberry Pi; the particular customised distribution for the Raspberry Pi range is called Raspberry Pi OS; third parties have also produced their own distributions.
 - **MSD** - Mass Storage Device (amongst other things), such as an SD card or hard disk drive.
 - **MQTT** - MQTT stands for MQ Telemetry Transport, a lightweight and simple machine-to-machine protocol often used for IoT devices; see [the MQTT website](http://mqtt.org/).
 - **NAND** - A [NAND gate](https://en.wikipedia.org/wiki/NAND_gate) is a logic gate, specifically an inverted AND gate; can also refer to a type of flash memory that uses NAND logic.